MustardOS/mustardos.github.io/help/install.md

 If you find that your device is stuck during "Factory Reset" please give it at least 5-10 minutes before hitting the reset button.
 This should not happen, but if it does please make a post in the Discord issues channel.

+# Updating An Existing Install
+Currently, muOS only supports updating versions by re-flashing the SD card, which can erase important data if you're not careful!

+A second SD can be used to preserve ROM files, but keep in mind that save data and configuration are still on SD1.
+To preserve this data, use the backup feature built into muOS.
+On 2405.1 and above, this is under the Task Toolkit menu.

+1. Create a backup .zip file from the muOS menu and store it on an external device.
+2. If using a single SD card, back up all ROM files.
+3. When you are CERTAIN that your data is safe, proceed with the flashing and installation method above.
+4. Unzip the backup in the root of SD1 ROMS/ partition, so that the folders merge with one another.
+5. If using a single SD card, copy ROM files back onto the SD Card.

 <div itemscope itemtype="https://schema.org/WebSite">
   <meta itemprop="url" content="https://muos.dev"/>
   <meta itemprop="name" content="muOS - Custom Firmware"/>